umaa64/simulator/README.md

     }

--> we are able to replicate data from couchdb to couchbase.
+->  able to replicate data from couchdb to couchbase.
 ->  app.js page contains all the templates configured on it. ie.. list.html,login.html,items.htnkl

 -> able to get data from database using  value from(key,value) from each attribute